Semantic Communications for Wireless Sensing: RIS-aided Encoding and Self-supervised Decoding: System Models

 where $i = T$ is for transmission coefficients and $i = R$ is for reflection coefficients.
 Note that, for each element, the responses of the RIS for transmission and reflection modes can be designed independently from each other~\cite{xu2021star}.
 In the following, we focus on the sensing function that only uses the transmitted signals.
 The reflection coefficients can be designed independently, which is outside the scope of this paper.
 Thus, after one path signal penetrates the $q^{\rm th}$ transmissive element on the RIS, the amplitude of the signal is multiplied by ${\beta_{T,q}}$, and the phase is added by ${\delta_{T,q}}$.

-In much of the literature, the amplitude and phase response of each element on the RIS is assumed to be constant over the signal bandwidth~\cite{wu2021intelligent}.
-Although this assumption is acceptable when the bandwidth is narrow, it may become inaccurate when receiving multiple sub-carriers with different frequencies in a large range~\cite{wu2021intelligent}.
-In our system model, we consider that the transmitter sends the wireless signals modulated by OFDM technology into $K$ sub-carriers\footnote{The OFDM is a widely used modulation method, which makes our analysis general.
+{A common assumption in much of the existing literature is that the amplitude and phase response of each element on the RIS remains constant throughout the signal bandwidth~\cite{wu2021intelligent,du2021millimeter}.
+While this assumption is generally acceptable for narrow bandwidths, it may become less accurate when dealing with multiple sub-carriers at varying frequencies within a broader range~\cite{wu2021intelligent,du2022performance}.} In our system model, we consider that the transmitter sends the wireless signals modulated by OFDM technology into $K$ sub-carriers\footnote{The OFDM is a widely used modulation method, which makes our analysis general.
 Moreover, OFDM can provide multi-carriers information, which is useful for signal parameters estimation.}.
 Because that $K$ might be large, e.g., $2048$ OFDM sub-carriers are used to transmit data in the IEEE 802.11ax protocol, we consider the practical case in which the element on the RIS has different responses to signals with different frequencies.
 Thus, the amplitude and phase response matrices of the $L$-shaped transmissive elements to $K$ sub-carriers at time $t$ can be expressed as

 and

 respectively, where $f_{i}$ denotes the frequency of the $i^{\rm th}$ sub-carrier, and $\left[x,y\right]$ denotes the location of the activate element.
 As shown in Fig.~\ref{img} (Part I), $0 \leqslant x \leqslant M$ and $0 \leqslant y \leqslant N$ indicate the locations of transmissive elements that are in the $X$-direction and $Y$-direction of the $L$-shape array, respectively.